savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/progress.md

 - **Example Outputs**: Sample outputs from each workflow for reference
 - **Performance Metrics**: Methods to measure effectiveness of the Memory Bank system
+- **Enhanced Command System**: Full implementation of the command system, building on the foundation established in the bootstrapper

 ## Known Issues